 According to which version of the legend you prefer, Rosamund was poisoned by Queen Eleanor in a fit of jealousy.
 We do know that Rosamund Clifford died and was buried at Godstow Abbey, on the outskirts of Oxford, in 1176-7.
 Her memory lives on at Clifford in a nearby dwelling called Rosamund House, though there is no real link between the house and castle.

 Walter de Clifford III rebelled against Henry III in 1233, and the king led a force of soldiers to besiege the castle.
 The garrison surrendered after just a few days.
-De Clifford mended his dispute with the king, and fought for the crown against his father-in-law Llywelyn ab Iorwerth.
-De Clifford was a volatile character, and fell out again with the king.
+De Clifford ended his dispute with the king and fought for the crown against his father-in-law Llywelyn ab Iorwerth.
+De Clifford was a volatile character and fell out again with the king.
 He famously forced a royal messenger to eat a message from the king, including a huge wax seal.
 For this act of spite De Clifford lost some of his powers as a Marcher Lord.

-The castle was sacked and destroyed by Owain Glyndwr in 1402, and became a romantic hilltop ruin.
+The castle was sacked and destroyed by Owain Glyndwr in 1402 and became a romantic hilltop ruin.
 Stone was robbed for nearby buildings throughout the village.
-There is no public access, as the castle stands within private grounds, but it can easily be seen from nearby roads.

 The most impressive part of the castle today may be the motte itself, raised in the late 1060s.
 The eastern part of the motte holds the remains of a shell keep with 5 D-shaped towers.
 Part of the keep is built over the remains of the original Norman hall.
 East of the motte is the bailey enclosure, reached through an impressive twin-towered gatehouse built in the 13th century.